ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 ### Local Host

-If installing to the same system you will clone/download this repo to, no changes are needed
+If installing to the same system you will clone/download this repo to, proceed to [Install Steps](#install-steps)

 ### Remote Host